 A few settings make a huge difference on print speeds and print times.
 Layer height, number of perimeters, and amount and type of infill are major culprits.

 Perimeters generally print slower than infill.
-Having too much infill adds weight, time, cost without any gain.
+Having too much infill adds weight, time, cost without much gain.
 And types of infill can make a massive difference in print speed.
+And, if you’re increasing infill for strength, consider increasing perimeters instead.
+Like an I beam, it’s the “outsides” that matter more when it comes to strength.

 How to make the ender 3 print faster (without upgrades)